richbodo/VectorKnowledgeBase/README.md

 4. **Configure Storage**
    - Ensure persistent storage is enabled
    - For production, enable Replit's Object Storage
-   - The backup system automatically manages data persistence (see BackupSystem.md)
+   - The backup system automatically manages data persistence (see [Backup System Guide](docs/BackupSystem.md))
    - In disk-constrained environments, use the `--skip-backup` flag with restore operations

 5. **Disk Space Management**